Friday, November 3, 2023 • 10 a.m.

 Mershon Auditorium, 1871 N. High St.

-This special concert is open to school groups of ALL ages, and to retirement communities that find the daytime concert convenient.
+This special concert is open to school groups of all ages.

-The concert features demonstrations of instruments, performances by special “cheer groups,” and selections from the season's halftime shows, including traditional school songs.
+Enjoy demonstrations of instruments, selections from the season's halftime shows, school songs and more.

 - All seats are $8.
 No tickets will be issued.